Ranchers whose case sparked standoff may get grazing rights

 “Giving the permit to the Hammonds shows a flagrant disregard for the rule of law … and is clearly a political move rather than a responsible allocation of public lands,” said Erik Molvar, executive director of Western Watersheds Project.

-Steven Hammond co-owned the ranch with his father, Dwight.
-They were both convicted of arson for setting fire to range land and sent to prison for mandatory five-year sentences.
+Steven Hammond, co-owner of the ranch, and his father, Dwight, were both convicted of arson for setting fire to range land and sent to prison for mandatory five-year sentences.

 That led to the armed occupation of Malheur National Wildlife Refuge in Oregon for 41 days in 2016.
 One occupier was shot dead by Oregon State Police.
 They say he reached for a pistol at a roadblock.